Checking if rolling updates are possible

 Rolling updates for patch releases

-This behavior is currently in an experimental mode, and it is not recommended for use in production.
+This behavior is currently in preview mode, and it is not recommended for use in production.

 It is possible to configure the Keycloak compatibility command to allow rolling updates when upgrading to a newer patch version in the same major.minor release stream.